medcomdk/dk-medcom-hospitalnotification/docs/index.md

 ### Clinical Guidelines

-These nontechnical guidelines is the foundation for the HospitalNotification standard.
+These clinical guidelines is the foundation for the HospitalNotification standard.
 It is the primary textual part of the documentation for HospitalNotification.
 It describes the purpose of the standard, the background the requirements for the standard and how it standard supports the business needs.

 [Danish: Sundhedsfaglige retningslinjer](assets/documents/Clinical-guidelines-DA.md) <br> [English: Clinical guidelines - Work in progress](assets/documents/Clinical-guidelines-ENG.md)